Cisco N9300 Series Smart Switches FAQ

 Q. What constitutes a Cisco N9300 Series Smart Switch?

-A. Cisco N9300 Series Smart Switches are the latest-generation of Nexus switches with Data Processing Units (DPUs) added to provide additional network services.
-The Cisco N9300 Series Smart Switch consists of:
+A. Cisco N9300 Series Smart Switches are the latest-generation of Nexus switches combining a Cisco Silicon One ASIC (NPU) with Data Processing Units (DPUs) in a single platform.
+Each component serves a distinct function:

 Note: A DCN Premier license is required to utilize the DPU function.